 Our schools are boarding schools with on-campus student dormitories.
 To promote the well-rounded development of our students, we offer a wide range of school-based elective courses, including courses for sports, art, music and Chinese culture.
 Our students have made significant achievements in areas such as basketball, track and field, martial arts, music, dance and Chinese calligraphy.
-For instance, our Dongguan Guangming School high school male basketball team has won various municipal and provincial championships and was the second runner-up in 2017 national high school basketball competition.
+For instance, our Dongguan Guangming School high school male basketball team has won various municipal and provincial championships and was the second runner-up in the national high school basketball competition for the 2018/2019 school year.